ppaquay/RegModels/Reporttris.md

 We begin by studying the residual plots (see Figure 4 in the appendix).
 These plots allow us to verify some assumptions made before.

-3. The Residuals vs Fitted plot seem to verify the independance assumption as the points are randomly scattered on the plot.
+1. The Residuals vs Fitted plot seem to verify the independance assumption as the points are randomly scattered on the plot (a Durbin-Watson test further confirms this assumption at the 0.05 level).
-1. The Normal Q-Q plot seem to indicate that the residuals are normally distributed as the points hug the line pretty closely.
+2. The Normal Q-Q plot seem to indicate that the residuals are normally distributed as the points hug the line pretty closely (a Shapiro-Wilk test further confirms this assumption at the 0.05 level).
-2. The Scale-Location plot seem to verify the constant variance assumption as the points fall in a constant band.
+3. The Scale-Location plot seem to verify the constant variance assumption as the points fall in a constant band (a Breusch-Pagan test further confirms this assumption at the 0.05 level).

 ### Leverages